umigv/environment/README.md

 ## Setup

-First, clone this repository with the following command:
+First, clone this repository into your Linux/Mac environment with the following command:

 ```sh
 git clone https://github.com/umigv/environment.git
 ```

-Run Docker Desktop and proceed through the initial installation, then open a terminal, navigate to this repository, and run the following commands:
+Run Docker Desktop and proceed through the initial installation, then open a terminal, navigate to this repository (e.g. `cd ~/environment`, change depending on where you clone it), and run the following commands:

 ```sh
 # if you want to use ROS 2 (recommended if you don't specifically need ROS 1):